melikeeors/SumoRobot/README.md

   o	The motors are connected to the motor driver board, which is controlled by the Arduino Nano.
 The motor driver allows us to control the speed and direction of each motor independently.

 ·	Sensors:
-  o	The Ultrasonic Sensor HC-SR04 is mounted at the front of the robot to detect obstacles.
-It sends out ultrasonic waves and measures the time taken for the waves to return after hitting an object, thus calculating the distance. o	Two TCRT5000 infrared sensors are placed underneath the robot to detect the color of the surface.
+  1. The Ultrasonic Sensor HC-SR04 is mounted at the front of the robot to detect obstacles.
+It sends out ultrasonic waves and measures the time taken for the waves to return after hitting an object, thus calculating the distance.
+  2. Two TCRT5000 infrared sensors are placed underneath the robot to detect the color of the surface.
 These sensors help the robot determine if it is near the edge of the ring (typically marked by a white line) or if it is on the playing surface (typically black).

-·	OLED Display:
-  o	The OLED display is used to show animations or the status of the robot, providing visual feedback during operation.
+·	OLED Display: 	The OLED display is used to show animations or the status of the robot, providing visual feedback during operation.

-·	Power Supply:
-  o	The robot is powered by four batteries housed in a battery holder, providing sufficient voltage and current to the motors and sensors.
+·	Power Supply: The robot is powered by four batteries housed in a battery holder, providing sufficient voltage and current to the motors and sensors.

 # Software Design

-·	Navigation and Obstacle Avoidance: o	The robot uses the ultrasonic sensor to avoid obstacles.
+·	Navigation and Obstacle Avoidance:	The robot uses the ultrasonic sensor to avoid obstacles.
 If an object is detected within a certain distance, the robot will change direction to avoid it.
-·	Edge Detection:
-  o	The infrared sensors constantly monitor the surface color.
+·	Edge Detection:	The infrared sensors constantly monitor the surface color.
 If a sensor detects a white surface, the robot will move away from the edge to avoid falling out of the ring.
-·	Movement and Strategy:
-  o	The motors are controlled to execute various movements such as moving forward, backward, and rotating.
+·	Movement and Strategy:	The motors are controlled to execute various movements such as moving forward, backward, and rotating.
 These movements are combined to create strategies for pushing the opponent out of the ring.

 # Code Implementation

-·	Initialization:
-  o	Setup pin modes for motors, sensors, and the OLED display.
+·	Initialization:	Setup pin modes for motors, sensors, and the OLED display.
 ·	Main Loop:
-  o	Continuously read sensor values and make decisions based on the sensor inputs. o	Control motor speed and direction to navigate the arena and engage with the opponent. o	Update the OLED display with relevant information or animations.
+  1. Continuously read sensor values and make decisions based on the sensor inputs.
+  2. Control motor speed and direction to navigate the arena and engage with the opponent.
+  3. Update the OLED display with relevant information or animations.

 # Conclusion
 Through systematic testing and optimization, the sumo robot’s sensors and motor functions were fine-tuned to enhance performance and reliability.
 The adjustments to sensor thresholds and motor control logic significantly improved the robot’s ability to navigate and respond to its environment, resulting in better competitive performance.